Montenegro Pride: 2014

+2015

-After the Montenegrin Police Administration banned the Pride Parade in Niksic, which was supposed to be a response to a series of homophobic graffiti that appeared on the building of the Faculty of Philosophy in Niksic, the third Montenegro Pride was scheduled in Podgorica under the slogan "Montenegro Pride for every city" which refers to the decision of the police administration.
+After the Montenegrin Police Administration banned the Pride Parade in Nikšić, which was to be held in protest of series of homophobic graffiti that appeared on the building of the University of MontenegroFaculty of Philosophy in the city.
+Following this, the third Montenegro Pride was scheduled in Podgorica under the slogan "Montenegro Pride for every city", in reference to the decision of the police administration.
 This year's pride intended to decentralize LGBTIQ activism in Montenegro and increase the visibility in the rest of the country.

-Cancellation of the Pride Parade

-The political discourse of 2015 in Montenegro was marked by mass protests against the ruling regime of Milo Đukanović, which escalated weekly.
+The political discourse of 2015 in Montenegro was marked by mass protests against the ruling regime of Milo Đukanović.
 This political situation presented several challenges for the organizers of the pride parade.
-The lack of media attention and interest of political actors in the middle of the political crisis forced the Organizing Committee to cancel the Third Montenegro Pride, which was scheduled for October 18.
-In the weeks that followed, the political situation in Montenegro worsened and the protests reached a critical point on October 24, just a week after the originally scheduled day of the third Montenegro Pride.
+The lack of media attention and interest of political actors in the middle of the political crisis forced the organizing committee to cancel the pride parade, which was scheduled for October 18.
+In the weeks that followed, the political situation in Montenegro worsened and the protests reached a critical point on October 24, just a week after the originally scheduled day.

-Rescheduling the Pride Parade

-As the protests were marked by attempts by protesters and opposition parties to enter the parliament building, vandalism and police brutality, it seemed that the Third Montenegro Pride would not happen at all, but after the events of October 24, the situation began to calm down and conditions for a pride were once more achieved.

-The new date of the third Montenegro Pride under the slogan "Montenegro Pride for every city" was scheduled for December 13, 2015.
-The pride event passed peacefully and without incidents, with the LGBTI activists, the Minister of Human and Minority Rights, the Mayor of Podgorica, representatives of the civil sector and the international community taking part.
-The pride moved along Sveti Petar Cetinjski Boulevard, Stanko Dragojevića Street, Bokeška Street, Njegoševa Street and Marka Miljanova Street and ended on the Republic Square in front of the Municipality building.

-Montenegro Pride 2015 is considered a turning point in LGBTIQ activism in Montenegro.
-In order to decentralize activism and increase visibility in the rest of the country.
+Due to the unrest and violence of these protests, it seemed that the third pride event would not happen at all, but after the events of October 24, the situation began to calm down and conditions for a pride were once more achieved.
+The new date of the third pride event was scheduled for December 13, 2015.
+The pride event passed peacefully and without incidents, with the LGBTIQ activists, the Minister of Human and Minority Rights, the Mayor of Podgorica, representatives of the civil sector and the international community taking part.
+The pride moved through much of the city and ended on the Republic Square in front of the municipality building.
+Montenegro Pride 2015 is considered a turning point in LGBTIQ activism in Montenegro, due to it decentralizing activism and increase visibility in the rest of the country.